Editar

 This is a custom field with values provided in the template.

 • Configuration deliverable: Create a new work item type, Configuration deliverable, to store each configuration in the template.
 Configuration deliverables represent setup or configuration that is required in Dynamics 365 to support one or more processes.
 We recommend that you document the details of each configuration throughout your project.
 The default configurations provided in the template guide you to the configurations that are required for each business process.
 More information is included on each configuration to help you understand what the configuration is used for.
-We recommend you add the following fields ot the layout of the customer work item:
+We recommend you add the following fields to the layout of the customer work item:

 • Description